KQM-git/TCL/characters/cryo/diona.md

 | CD | 20s |
 | Energy Cost | 80 |
 | Frames | 49 |

+* The Drunken Mist AoE has a finite vertical range.
+Characters above or below this vertical range will not receive healing.

 {% endtab %}
 {% endtabs %}